 - numbness or tingling of your body

-- allergic reactions/infusion reactions.
-May occur up to 2 hours after the infusion of infliximab.
+- Allergic reactions/infusion reactions.
+May occur up to two hours after the infusion of infliximab.
 Symptoms may include:

 - skin rash

 - swelling of your face, lips, or tongue

 - fever or chills

 - problems breathing

 - high or low blood pressure (dizzy or feeling faint)

 - difficulty swallowing

 - red, scaly patches or raised bumps on the skin